jordancode5/Quant_Strat/Step 0 Risk Management/README.md

 > ⚠️ **Disclaimer**: Risk management is the most important part of trading and investing.
 > The first rule is **not to make money**—it is to **protect the money you already have**.
-> Without disciplined risk management, even the best strategies will eventually fail.
+> Without first understanding risk, and then maintaining disciplined risk management, even the best strategies will eventually fail.

 ---